-- 4.3 The strategic benchmark is expected to generate a return commenserate with that assumed, by the Scheme Actuary, as part of the most recent Actuarial Valuation. - 4.4 The Trustee is currently reviewing the overall investment strategy for the Elements Section in conjuction with the 2021 actuarial valuation.
+- 4.3.
+The strategic benchmark is expected to generate a return commenserate with that assumed, by the Scheme Actuary, as part of the most recent Actuarial Valuation. - 4.4.
+The Trustee is currently implementing the agreed overall investment strategy and therefore whilst this process is ongoing there may be more deviation from the target investment strategy at both the Growth / Matching level and the individual asset class level than usual.